Supporting new partnerships and innovative strategies that improve health outcomes and reduce costs.

 Many communities, particularly in rural Montana, have limited access to health services, and healthcare workforce shortages and budget shortfalls are widespread.
 In recent years, Montana has seen per capita health spending rise faster than 41 other states.
 As health care costs continue to rise, there is a need for innovations that improve health outcomes while also helping to contain costs.

-We are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under the 2020 Call for Proposals and invited grants submitted under our Housing Is Health Care Initiative.
+We are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under the 2021 Call for Proposals and invited grants submitted under our Housing is Health Care and School-Based Health Initiatives.

 Partnerships for Better Health Grantees